MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/protect-vm-workloads-azure-site-recovery.md

 To prepare for fail over to an Azure VM, complete the following steps:

-1. If you did not specify the network configuration for the replicated VM, you can complete that configuration now.
+1. If you didn't specify the network configuration for the replicated VM, you can complete that configuration now.
     1. First, make sure that an Azure network is set up to test failover as per the instructions in [Create a network for test failover](/azure/site-recovery/tutorial-dr-drill-azure#create-a-network-for-test-failover).
     1. Select the VM and go to the **Compute and Network** settings and specify the virtual network and the subnet.
-The failed-over VM in Azure will attach to this virtual network and subnet.
+The failed-over VM in Azure attaches to this virtual network and subnet.

 1. Once the replication is complete and the VM is **Protected** as reflected in the status, you can start **Test Failover**.